 – To avoid getting sick, she quarantined her poor husband in the guest room.

-As you might guess from the heading, this next section is going to be trickier.
+As you might guess from the heading, this next section is going to be trickier when it comes to comma rules.
 As a refresher, parenthetical elements are just non-essential parts of a sentence.
 Following proper comma rules when working with these elements usually takes a little extra effort.
 In general, if information can be removed from your sentence without causing the whole thing to collapse, it’s non-essential, and it should appear between two commas.

 – His explanation of his job, which lasted for several minutes, only left her more confused.